gordonje/missourian_analytics/README.md

 Importing CMS data
 ------------------

 The Social Flow message report tells us what content the Missourian has promoted on Facebook and Twitter, but we want to know more about each individual piece of content.
-As our quant methods professor point out to us, any analysis we want to perform might need to control for confounding factors related to differences in the kinds of articles the Missourian is promoting on Facebook and Twitter.
-Otherwise, we would be treating sports and local government stories as equvalent.
+As our quant methods professor pointed out to us, any analysis we want to perform might need to control for confounding factors related to differences in the kinds of articles the Missourian is promoting on Facebook and Twitter.
+Otherwise, we would be treating sports and local government stories as equivalent.

-Thankfully, the Missourian was also nice enough to give us a copy of their CMS database, which included every version of every artcle ever filed as well as the section of the Missourian in which the article was filed.
+Thankfully, the Missourian was also nice enough to give us a copy of their CMS database, which includes every version of every article ever filed as well as the section of the Missourian in which the article was filed.

 This CMS is built in [Django](https://www.djangoproject.com/) with a a MySQL backend.
 Attempts to import the .sql file directly into Postgres failed miserably (not all that shocking), so we had to do a little extra work.
 Still worth it so as to get to pull things together into Postgres.